Wondering how to eat healthy in college? Here are some tips, tricks and recipes for eating healthy in a college dorm.

 - Mix with milk to make protein frosting

-After I finished talking, we moved on to the fun part!
-Making the food.
+After I finished talking, we moved on to the fun part: making food.
 Earlier in the week, I sent over a list of some ingredients I would need them to pick up, and on the day of the presentation, I packed up a few of the ingredients I already had on hand (like tahini and brown rice syrup) and showed the girls how to make 4 easy snacks.

 No-Bake Granola Bars